 3.6.
 Other significant risks

-VidaCaixa has a Corporate Risk Catalogue, applied at the CaixaBank Group level, which facilitates the monitoring and reporting of risks with material impact.
-The following risks not included in the previous sections are included in the catalogue:
+As mentioned above, VidaCaixa has a Risk Catalog, within the strategic risk processes, which facilitates the monitoring and reporting of risks with a material impact.
+In this, the following risks not mentioned above are additionally included: